OlaQla/BoatRental/README.md

 # Introduction

-"Boat rental" service is a Django application created for educational purpose that will be hosted online.
-As an educational exercise the goal is to implement full stack application using Python and Django framework, with well styled interactive frontend featuring data storage, search capabilities, account management, autohization and authentication, checkout and transaction history.
+"Boat rental" service is a Django application created for educational purposes that is hosted online at https://boat-rental.herokuapp.com/.
+As an educational exercise the goal is to implement full stack application using Python and Django framework, with well styled interactive frontend featuring data storage, search capabilities, account management, authorization and authentication, checkout and transaction history.

 ## Project purpose